Frequently Asked Questions

-Yes and No. Every lifeguard that works until the end of the season will be rewarded a bonus equaling 50 cents for every hour worked.
+Yes and No. Every lifeguard that works until the end of the season will be rewarded a bonus equaling 30 cents for every hour worked.
 Any lifeguard that quits, is let go, or does not work through the end of the season will not be rewarded with this first bonus.
-Each lifeguard working in September will also receive a premium pay raise for that season as a thank you for continuing to perform great work.
-Everyone is also eligible for the opportunity to earn an additional 50 cents for every hour worked bonus.
+Everyone is also eligible for the opportunity to earn an additional 50 cents for every hour worked bonus (Elite Lifeguard Bonus).
 This bonus is not guaranteed and is a reward for doing an amazing job and is based on several factors that we covered in the AMS Manual provided at the 1st sign up.

-Head guards start at a minimum of $8.75 per hour with an additional bonus of 50 cents per every hour worked given for every guard who works until the end of the season (please refer to AMS manual on what qualifies as finishing the season).
-On top of this every head guard is eligible for the opportunity to earn an additional bonus of 50 cents for every hour worked by meeting the standards in their AMS Manual and doing an excellent job consistently throughout the summer.
-This totals an extra $1.00 for every hour worked.
+Head guards start at $10.75 per hour with an additional bonus of 30 cents per every hour worked given for every guard who works until the end of the season ( 30 hours worked after 8/15).
+On top of this, every head guard is eligible for the opportunity to earn an additional bonus (Elite Lifeguard Bonus) of 50 cents for every hour worked by meeting the standards in their AMS Manual and doing an excellent job consistently throughout the summer.
+This totals an extra $0.80 for every hour worked.

-In summary, a first year lifeguard may earn up to $10.75 per hour if they meet all requirements in the AMS manual.
+In summary, a first year Head guard may earn up to $11.55 per hour if they meet all requirements in the AMS manual.

 In late March/early April we will call you to let you know which pool you have been assigned to.
 We will also give you the dates of your first orientation, inservice, and directions.